The Importance Of Mental Stimulation For Adult Dogs

 Training and obedience exercises

 Training and obedience exercises not only enhance your dog's skills but also provide mental stimulation.
-Learning new commands, tricks, or participating in obedience training engages your dog's cognitive abilities and keeps their minds active.
+Learning new commands, tricks, or participating in engages your dog's cognitive abilities and keeps their minds active.
 Positive reinforcement, such as treats or praise, further reinforces their mental engagement during training sessions.

 Scent work and tracking